 2.7 Determination of TMAO, FA, DMA, and TMA contents

-The TMAO content was measured after reduction to TMA using the method described by Deng et al. [22].
+The content of TMAO was measured after reduction to TMA using the method described by Deng et al. [22].
 The TMA content was measured using an ultraviolet-visible spectrophotometer according to the method described by Gou et al. [23].
-The content of FA was identified by the method described in Zhu et al. [12].
-DMA was measured by gas chromatograph (GC) with hydrogen flame ionisation detection (Agilent GC7890, Agilent Technologies, USA) using the method of Zhu et al. [24].
+The FA content was identified by the method described in Zhu et al. [12].
+DMA was measured by gas chromatograph (GC) with hydrogen flame ionization detection (Agilent GC7890, Agilent Technologies, USA) using the method of Zhu et al. [24].

 2.8 The effects of different concentrations of chlorogenic acid and quercetin-3-D-galactoside on free radicals in squid extract